Sorry, you need to enable JavaScript to visit this website.

 About the Stage Director

 Silvia Aurea De Stefano is an opera director known for innovative and engaging productions.
-She studied directing in Rome and voice at the Conservatorio di Musica Domenico Cimarosa in Avellino and the Music Academy of Basel.
-She further developed her artistic practice through lessons and masterclasses with renowned singers including Cecilia Bartoli, Vesselina Kasarova, Anne Sofie von Otter, and Sir Thomas Allen.
+She studied directing in Rome and voice at the Conservatorio di Musica Domenico Cimarosa in Avellino and at the Music Academy of Basel, further developing her artistic practice through lessons and masterclasses with renowned singers including Cecilia Bartoli, Jennifer Larmore, Marcel Boone and Mya Besselink.

 Portrait of Sarah Bernardy